Mihir-D/RoboND-Rover-Project/writeup_template.md

 2. Graphics quality -------------> Fantastic
 3. FPS o/p ----------------------> 5

+**Achievements:

-The rover does a pretty well job in remaining close to left wall.
-Mainly, the rover can navigate more than 95% terrain every time.In case of very large open area as shown below, it is misguided slightly.
+1. The rover does a pretty well job in remaining close to left wall to detect objects.
+2. It detects all the objects it encounters in its path.
+2. The rover can navigate more than 95% terrain for different starting positions.
+3. For coverage > 90%, I have managed fidelity more than 60%.
+**Scope for improvement:

+1. In case of very large open area as shown below, it is misguided slightly.
+In another case as shown below, the rover keeps on hitting the left wall again and again.
+I think both the issues can be handled well by thresholding the distance of left side obstacle.
+Also, currently the obstacle pixels contain a wide range as shown below (most of the area which the rover doesn't actually see is mapped red).
+I should limit the pixels to only close to the rover.
+This will also improve the wall distance calculation accuracy (as currently there are lot of redundant pixels) and efficiency (higher efficiency if less pixels).
+2. I can optimize the if else conditions in decision.py forward mode.
+Currently, I am doing some unnecessary calculations which can be avoided if proper condition is put before.
+3. I can increase the maximum velocity of the rover.
+Currently, I have not implemented the algorithm to stick close to wall in all cases.
+Therefore, when I tried increasing velocity to 4, The rover missed some turns which could not be seen through rover camera.
+4. I can add a code to pick up the rocks.
+I am working on it currently.
+5. I can add memory to rover so that it does not revisit the same path again.
+6. I can save the starting location in the memory and make the rover come back to original position once it has found and picked up all the rocks.
+7. I can make rover move smoother putting less harsh conditions on steer and left wall distance whenever possible.
+For example, if the right wall distance is more than a certain threshold, I can increase the distance from left wall and make the rover move straight for longer distances, thus increasing average speed.

 ![alt text][image3]